 Praise must attribute the achievement of progress to intrinsic motivation

-Your praise must imply that students put in the necessary efforts to achieve the accomplishments.
+Your praise must imply that students put in the necessary efforts to achieve their accomplishments.
 This is due to the case that they enjoy the tasks involved and want to develop skills relevant to perform

 Remember, the fundamental motive of using rewards such as praise is to increase students’ intrinsic motivation to perform or otherwise certain behaviors in your classroom.